bioc/GRaNIE/README.md

 This repository for our *GRaNIE* package (**G**ene **R**egul**a**tory **N**etwork **I**nference including **E**nhancers)

+** *GRaNIE* is soon included on *Bioconductor*.
+The package and installation instructions canb e found here: [https://bioconductor.org/packages/GRaNIE](https://bioconductor.org/packages/GRaNIE)**

-The full documentation for the all packages is available at the following stable URL and will soon be extended and completed:
+In addition, the full documentation is available at the following stable URL and will soon be extended and completed:

 **[https://grp-zaugg.embl-community.io/GRaNIE](https://grp-zaugg.embl-community.io/GRaNIE)**

-** *GRaNIE* is soon included on *Bioconductor*.
-We will post the link to the stable release of *Bioconductor* here soon.**

 **If you use our packages, please use the following citation (we will update it once the paper has been officially published):**